-We have audited the accompanying financial statements of the State of Delaware, Department of Natural Resources and Environmental Control Hazardous Substance Cleanup Fund (the "Fund"), of which comprise the balance sheet - modified cash basis, as of June 30, 2022, and the related statement of revenues, expenditures and changes in fund balances - modified cash basis and the related notes to the financial statements.
+We have audited the accompanying financial statements of the State of Delaware, Department of Natural Resources and Environmental Control, Hazardous Substance Cleanup Fund (the "Fund"), which comprise the balance sheets - modified cash basis, as of June 30, 2023 and 2022, and the related statements of revenues, expenditures and changes in fund balances - modified cash basis and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the balance sheet - modified cash basis of the State of Delaware, Department of Natural Resources and Environmental Control Hazardous Substance Cleanup Fund as of June 30, 2022, and its revenues, expenditures, and change in fund balance - modified cash basis, for the year then ended in accordance with the modified cash basis of accounting described in Note 2.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the balance sheets modified cash basis of the State of Delaware, Department of Natural Resources and Environmental Control Hazardous Substance Cleanup Fund as of June 30, 2023 and 2022, and its revenues, expenditures, and changes in fund balance modified cash basis, for the years then ended in accordance with the modified cash basis of accounting described in Note 2.